chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_cookbooks.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The cookbooks used by :doc:`Chef for OpenStack </openstack>` are hosted on the `OpenStack StackForge repository on GitHub <https://github.com/stackforge/>`_.
-The :doc:`Development documentation </openstack_development>` covers interacting with the upstream repositories and testing.
+The cookbooks used by |chef openstack| are hosted on the `OpenStack StackForge repository on GitHub <https://github.com/stackforge/>`_.
+The development documentation covers interacting with the upstream repositories and testing.

 Basics
 ---------------------